 Seniors want to maintain some control over their lives, which includes choosing an in-home caregiver.
 Ask your loved one to participate in the search process, and have him or her sit in on the caregiver interviews.
 Encourage your loved one to give an honest opinion, and take his or her wishes into consideration.
 You should also ask for your loved one’s opinion if you are planning to provide the care yourself.
 For instance, ask what times your loved one would like you to come over and what tasks he or she needs assistance with.

-If you are the primary caregiver for a senior family member and want additional assistance from a professional caregiver, Home Care Assistance Rocklin is here to help.
+If you are the primary caregiver for a senior family member and want additional assistance from a professional caregiver, Home Care Assistance, a leading provider of high-quality home care Roseville, is here to help.
 Our caregivers are available for a few hours a day to help seniors with daily tasks, and we also offer 24-hour live-in care for those who need more extensive assistance.

 Determine the Reason for the Resistance